 The most recent national policies on the educational staff of this level of education have focussed on raising the levels of qualification required to work with younger children.

-Graduates with a Master degree in primary education sciences specific for teaching in pre-primary schools (ISCED 7) can also work as educators in ECEC settings for younger children if they have completed a specialisation course with contents of pedagogy, sociology and psychology related to early childhood for a total of 60 ECTS credits.
+Graduates with a master's degree in primary education sciences (ISCED 7) specific for teaching in pre-primary schools can also work as educators in ECEC settings for younger children if they have completed a specialisation course with contents of pedagogy, sociology and psychology related to early childhood for a total of 60 ECTS credits.

-Conditions of service and CPD activities are established in the national labour contracts.
+Conditions of service and CPD activities are established in the national labour agreements.

 In its policy act for 2022 (Atto di indirizzo 2022), the Ministry has given priority to the initial training and continuing professional development of teachers and of all school staff.
 Initial teacher training, recruitment, in-service training and the enhancement of professional development are, in fact, considered the key feature for improving and innovate the education system and to help schools face social, cultural and economic changes.
 To this end, the Ministry has indicated the following priorities: